+This Hummingbird Bakery blueberry cake recipe is delicious.
 Blueberries work so well in cakes, as they become soft and juicy and a wonderful deep purple.
-This tasty Hummingbird Bakery cake is moist enough to be served without the frosting if you prefer
+This tasty recipe creates a cake that’s moist enough to be served without the frosting too, if you prefer.

 - For the cake: